As a parent, Suzanne likes to write about kid-friendly video games.

-If you have never seen the unusual monkey face orchid, you are in for a real treat.
-Whenever I show these to people at work, they think that the orchid photos are photoshopped.
+If you have never seen the monkey face orchid, you are in for a real treat.
+Whenever I show people at work, they think that the photos are photoshopped.
 They aren’t.

 1. Monkey Face Orchid

 Found on the sides of the high mountains in southeastern Ecuador and Peru at an elevation of 1,000 - 2,000 meters, the monkey face orchid is a popular but rare favourite among orchid collectors, because it has a distinctive monkey or baboon face in its flower.

 Different flowers provide different expressions of the monkey face, from thoughtful to happy to sad.